 It’s gut-check time my travel-loving homies!
 Because, I have just one question for you!
 Are you ready?
 Are you ready for this beyond epic, slightly long-winded, solo travel Spain guide?

-Why am I even asking that beyond silly question?
-Because of course you’re ready!
+Why am I even asking that beyond silly questions?
+Because of course, you’re ready!
 Especially since Spain, and the Spanish Canary Islands, are one of the best destinations for solo travellers out there.

 I think I just heard a resounding, super enthusiastic, “Ole!” in the background.
 Especially since I’m sure that you’re well aware of all the wicked awesome benefits of solo travel.